atulkumar2/investor_paradise/Writeup.md

 ---

 ## **How AI Powers It All - Under the Hood**
-Investor Paradise creates a virtual team of **Four specialized AI agents**, working 24/7 for you:
+Investor Paradise creates a virtual team of **five specialized AI agents**, working 24/7 for you:

 1. **The Security Guard (Entry Router)**